paigefaulkner/Computer-Programming-for-Psychology/Assignment #6/README.md

 ```
 When I set the colorSpace to 'rgb', the colour of the units I put in is light blue, when i change it to 'hsv' the color is pink.
 The different colour types hsv, dkl, rgb, hex values and lms have different coding systems for the colours.
-You can also define colours by name using web/X11 colour names.
+You can also define colours by name using web/X11 colour names (i.e. "Firebrick".)
 ### 3. Fill in the following pseudocode with the real code you have learned so far:

 ```ruby